hashicorp/terraform-provider-awscc/docs/resources/logs_query_definition.md

 ### Optional

-- `log_group_names` (List of Dynamic) Optionally define specific log groups as part of your query definition
+- `log_group_names` (List of String) Optionally define specific log groups as part of your query definition

 ### Read-Only